 Personalized Medicine - scientific & commercial aspects

 The aim of personalized medicine or individualized treatment is to match the right drug to the right patient and, in some cases, even to design the appropriate treatment for a patient according to his/her genotype.
 This report describes the latest concepts of development of personalized medicine based on pharmacogenomics, pharmacogenetics,pharmacoproteomics, and metabolomics.
 Basic technologies of molecular diagnostics play an important role, particularly those for single nucleotide polymorphism (SNP) genotyping.
-Diagnosis is integrated with therapy for selection of the treatment as well for monitoring the results.
-Biochip/microarray technologies are also important and finally bioinformatics is needed to analyze the immense amount of data generated by various technologies.
+Biomarkers play an important role in personalized medicine.
+Diagnosis is integrated with therapy for selection of treatment as well for monitoring the results.
+There is emphasis on early detection and prevention of disease in modern medicine.
+Biochip/microarray technologies and next generation sequencing are also important.
+The concept of personalized medicine described in this report remains remains the best way to integrate new technologies such as nanobiotechnology for improving healthcare.
+Finally bioinformatics is needed to analyze the immense amount of data generated by various technologies.

 Pharmacogenetics, the study of influence of genetic factors on drug action and metabolism, is used for predicting adverse reactions of drugs.
 Several enzymes are involved in drug metabolism of which the most important ones are those belonging to the family of cytochrome P450.
 The knowledge of the effects of polymorphisms of genes for the enzymes is applied in drug discovery and development as well as in clinical use of drugs.
 Cost-effective methods for genotyping are being developed and it would be desirable to include this information in the patient's record for the guidance of the physician to individualize the treatment.
 Pharmacogenomics, a term that overlaps with pharmacogenetics but is distinct, deals with the application of genomics to drug discovery and development.
 It involves the mechanism of action of drugs on cells as revealed by gene expression patterns.
 Pharmacoproteomics is an important contribution to personalized medicine as it is a more functional representation of patient-to-patient variation than that provided by genotyping.A 'pharmacometabonomic' approach to personalizing drug treatment is also described.